 In 1945 dr. Stanisława Spettowa (1902-1994) came to Kraków from Lviv (it was a Polish city before the World War II) and on 1st August took over management of the Radiological Laboratory in Department of Neuropsychiatry.
 Over 26 years Professor Spettowa created in Kraków a neuroradiological center at the highest level, which was a beginning of the polish neuroradiology.

 Dr Korabczyńska died in 1949 and left the Department of Radiology as a big diagnostic and therapeutic institution.
-Then Dr Jerzy Chudyk (1894-1956) was the Head of the Radiology Department.
+Then Dr. Julian Chudyk (1894-1956) was the Head of the Radiology Department.
 He organized the XII Congress of the Polish Medical Society of Radiology in 1949.

 In 1951, after the reform of higher medical education, the Faculty of Medicine in Kraków, the oldest one of the Jagiellonian University, was separated and the Medical University was created instead.
-The Department of Radiology of the University Hospital was founded in March, and the Chair of Radiology in September 1951 with Dr Chudyk as its Head (since 1954 he was an Associate Professor).
+The Department of Radiology of the University Hospital was founded in March, and the Chair of Radiology on October 15, 1951 with Dr Chudyk as its Head (since 1954 he was an Associate Professor).
 The Department was modernized as the research-didactic-diagnostic unit.
-The successor of Professor Chudyk was Dr. Elżbieta Jarosz, the Head of the Department after his death (1956-57).
+The successor of Professor Chudyk was Dr. Elżbieta Jorasz, the acting head of the Department after his death (1956-57).

 Professor Stanisław Januszkiewicz (1903-1979) was the head of the Department and Chair of Radiology between 1957 - 1973.
 He was the author of the handbook "General radiological diagnostics - student's handbook".
 In 1935 received a patent (no 21878 on September 25th, 1935) on the prototype of submersible iris which is now widely used.
 In June 1964 Professor Januszkiewicz organized in Kraków the XXII Congress of the Polish Medical Society of Radiology.
-After he retired in 1973, his duties were taken up by Dr. Halina Naturska-Targosz (1973-1974).
+After he retired in 1973, his duties were taken up by Dr. Halina Naturska-Targosz (1973-1974) as the acting head.

 Since 1975, the Head of the Chair and Department of Radiology was Professor Olgierd Billewicz until he moved to Gdańsk in 1988.
 During that period new diagnostic techniques: computed tomography (1982), mammography (1983) and ultrasound (1983) were introduced.
 All these laboratories were the first in South-East Poland.
 The modern two-plane angiograph was bought in 1977.
 The radiological interventional procedures were introduced in 1986 by Dr Andrzej Urbanik (1953-).